 Likewise, for Outer Tantra, the thought that someone might be practicing Vajrayana without a license is anathema.
 If a clever con man could get away with claiming to be a heart surgeon, collected huge fees, and cut hearts open without knowing what he was doing, it would be a catastrophe.
 Lots of patients would be taken in—how are they to know if someone is qualified?—and lots would die.

-This seems to be the basis for some nervousness, expressed on the web, about Aro and the Aro Lamas.
+This seems to be the basis for some nervousness, expressed on the web, about the Aro tradition and the Aro Lamas.
 “Has this been approved in writing by the Dala’i Lama?” they ask.
 “Is it really true that his Lamas gave Ngak’chang Rinpoche permission to teach?”
 “How can we be sure the Aro gTér wasn’t just made up?
 In what text was it prophesied by Padmasambhava?”

 From a Dzogchen perspective, some such questions are totally irrelevant, and the others are mostly beside the point—like a certificate from the Spousal Approval Authority.
 What matters is “am I inspired to practice by this Lama?” and “does the Lama give me radical, non-conceptual insights into existence that I could never get from a book?” and “do I find time with this Lama exquisitely enjoyable?”